Teal in a Crisis – Myths vs. Practice

 But Teal is definitely about:

 Turquoise is of course also about working with customers.
-It is precisely when the company is actually present and not only the conceptual practice of teal that customers can also receive valuable results from suppliers that are many times higher than the amounts paid for products or services.
+When the company is actually practicing teal – rather than following it conceptually – the customers can also receive valuable results from suppliers that are many times higher than the amounts paid for products or services.

 The Actual Test

 At Unity Group, for many years we have been consistently building an organizational culture that draws handfuls from Turquoise.
 It is now, during the crisis caused by the COVID-19 pandemic, that the organizational culture is being tested and developed.
 In these difficult moments at the beginning of the pandemic, it was our teams that decided on the mode of switching to remote work independently and responsibly; within a few days, they reorganized the work to meet their own and their customers’ needs, adapting their activities to an urgent and demanding situation.
 The company’s leaders immediately organized themselves into a crisis team, which provided all other teams with the necessary support, set the directions for action, took care of intensive, transparent communication and ensured security for our employees.

 We listened to what the teams needed to efficiently transform their activities and adjust their goals.
 Yes, there was stress, difficult conversations and some uncertainty, but most of all there was trust, cooperation, sincere conversations, commitment and understanding.
 Thanks to Turquoise practices, we avoided the need for specific directives, controls, irresponsibility or inefficiency.